rally-the-troops/server/README.md

 ## About

-Rally the Troops! is an open source website for playing historical games.
+Rally the Troops! is website for playing historical board games.

 All titles are published on rally-the-troops.com with permission from their respective designers and/or publishers.
 If you intend to use any title for your own use or on a different website, please contact the applicable designer